bhk/build/example/example-script.md

 list of targets to be built.
 To define one, define a variable named `make_NAME`, setting its value to the list of targets to be built.

-This next Makefile defines alias goals for "default" and "deploy":a
+This next Makefile defines alias goals for "default" and "deploy":

     $ cp Makefile2 Makefile
     $ cat Makefile
     $ make deploy

-By the way, if no goals are provided on the command line, Minion attempts to build the target named `default`, so these commands do the same thing:
+If no goals are provided on the command line, Minion attempts to build the target named `default`, so these commands do the same thing:

     $ make
     $ make default

 ## Wrap-up